 Kebony is a natural product.
 Our process alters the wood fibers’ ability to hold moisture as a result of cell modification.
 Kebony has lower moisture content than untreated wood when it is in equilibrium with its surrounding climate.
 This effect is caused by the formation of the polymer inside the wood fibers.
 The process also reduces the shrinking and swelling of Kebony compared to the parent wood by 50%.
 The dimensional stability at moisture variations is therefore vastly improved.

 Is Kebony maintenance free?

-Kebony wood does not require maintenance beyond normal cleaning.
+Kebony wood does not require any special maintenance beyond normal cleaning.

 Is Kebony certified?

-Kebony has a substantially lower carbon foot print than unsustainably logged tropical hardwoods.
+Kebony has a substantially lower carbon footprint than most tropical hardwoods.

 Is Kebony available in different colors?

-Kebony wood is delivered in a dark brown colour, a result of the Kebony technology, the shade does vary slightly according to the different wood types.
-Over time if left exposed to the elements all Kebony woods will acquire a silver patina.
+Kebony wood is delivered in a dark brown color as a result of the Kebony technology.
+The shade of brown does vary slightly depending on the wood species.
+If left exposed to the elements, all Kebony woods will develop a silver patina over time.

 What fasteners should I use with Kebony products?